 - The average losing day is 462 USD

 Hence, the expected profit per day is 358 USD.
 This is actually very good.
-Size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
+The size per position is just 5 000 USD and on average this strategy gives 29 fills per day (29 different stocks).
 This strategy trades both long and short every day.
 Backtesting this further back I get even better results (but the trading environment was better).

 Every morning I look at my numbers looking for patterns or looking for something that I have not tested before.
 Usually, nothing turns up, but the only way to make money is to keep looking.